michaelcourcy/cloudsql-kasten/readme.md

 # install Kasten

-Now in the default namespace we have a cloudsql client pod and a mysql server pod with a pvc.
+Now in the <NAMESPACE> namespace we have a cloudsql client pod and a mysql server pod with a pvc.
 We want to backup all this elements in sync with the database in the cloud sql instance.

 Make sure that <GSA_KASTEN> has roles/compute.storageAdmin to backup the google disk pvc.